AlfrescoLabs/technical-validation/README.md

 * ./lein bin

 On Windows:
-* Download the [lein.bat] file from (https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein.bat)
+* Download the lein.bat file from https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein.bat
-* Add the path (where lein.bat is downloaded) to the PATH environment variable.
+* Add the path where lein.bat is downloaded to the end of PATH env variable.
-* Set JAVA_CMD environment variable to the path of JDK java executable (e.g. JAVA_CMD="C:\Program Files\Java\jdk1.8.0_60\bin\java.exe")
+* Set JAVA_CMD env variable to the path of your JDK java executable (e.g. JAVA_CMD="C:\Program Files\Java\jdk1.8.0_60\bin\java.exe")
 * Open Windows Power Shell and run "lein self-install" command.
 This command should create a jar file in $USER_HOME\.lein\self-installs dir($USER_HOME is your home directory on windows)
 * 4) In the $USER_HOME\.lein create a profiles.clj file and add {:user {:plugins [[lein-bin "0.3.4"]]}} in the file.
 If you already have this file add  lein-bin "0.3.4" as a plugin.
+This  plugin helps to make the jar file an executable one.

        ex: {:user {:plugins [[lein-difftest "1.3.8"]
                      [lein-bin "0.3.4"] ]}}

- This  plugin helps to make the jar file an executable one.

-* While in the powershell go to the location where you have downloaded the technical-validation project and run "lein bin" (project.clj file should be present in the path).
-This should create a atv file in the target directory
+* In powershell go to the dir where you have downloaded the technical-validation project and run "lein bin" (project.clj file should be present in the path).
+This should create a atv file in the target directory.

 * Copy the resulting atv file to the same location where you have atv.cmd file and execute atv from the command line.